OliverCadman/cross_tracks_ci_ms3/README.md

 As a musician using the website, I want...

 1. To be able to display that I am an artist to other users of the platform, so I can market myself and grow my fanbase.
-2. To view and edit my tracks easily, so I can manage my online presence.
-3. A filter option for 'Cross//Tracks Artists', so users can easily find tracks added by me.
+2. To display my artist status on track cards, so users can easily find tracks added by me.
-4. View how many 'likes' my tracks have, so I can determine how well my fanbase is growing.
+3. View how many 'likes' my tracks have, so I can determine how well my fanbase is growing.

 #### In or Out?